sjfakharian/Data-Insight-Tools/Bias_Detection.md

 P(Ŷ = 1 | A = a) = P(Ŷ = 1 | A = b)

 Where Ŷ is the predicted outcome and A is the protected attribute.
-This corresponds to what the book terms "independence" between the decision and the protected attribute[^1].
+This corresponds to what the book terms "independence" between the decision and the protected attribute.
 While intuitive, demographic parity can be problematic when base rates genuinely differ between groups.

 #### Equalized Odds